oliviajobradley/oliviajobradley.github.io/content/portfolio/3d-printing-is.md

 title = "3D Printing Independent Study"
 weight = 6
 +++
-For my Senior year independent study, I decided to get hands-on experience with the Filabot filament recycling system, as well as further my materials science skills by comparing material properties and print quality of 3D printed filaments
+For my Senior year independent study, I decided to get hands-on experience with the Filabot filament recycling system, as well as further my materials science skills by comparing material properties and print quality of 3D printed filaments.
 <!--more-->

 ### What is Recycled PLA?